 In the mid-’50s, Volkswagen engineers collaborated with German railroads to design a two-level flatcar.
 Each flatcar was able to carry ten vehicles at a time!
 This design proved to be extremely successful and completely changed the game for car shipping.

 By 1960, there were even tri-level railroad carriers in play, which could move 12 cars simultaneously.

 For the most part, in the early ’40s, airplanes were used to transport people or goods.
 However, the demand to efficiently transport cars rose, so the need to use air transport began.

 The first auto transport by air dates back to the late ’40s and early ’50s.
-One of the biggest-known air transport carriers was Silver City, which transported automobiles between England and France throughout the late ’40s to the ’60s.
+Silver City was one of the biggest-known air transport carriers, which transported automobiles between England and France from the late ’40s to the ’60s.

-Because cargo ships were able to transport large quantities of cars, they too became useful.
-It started in 1957, when the US Military contacted the Sun Shipbuilding and Dry Dock Company, located in Chester, Pennsylvania.
+Because cargo ships were able to transport large quantities of cars, they, too, became useful.
+It started in 1957 when the US Military contacted the Sun Shipbuilding and Dry Dock Company in Chester, Pennsylvania.
 This ship was fitted with a stern and interior ramp, making it easier to load cars.

-By 1973, The European Highway was on the seas and able to carry 4,200 automobiles at once!
+By 1973, The European Highway was on the seas and could carry 4,200 automobiles at once!

 Modern-Day Auto Transport